jamescgibson/angel-syndicate-list/README.md

-# Angelist Syndicate List
+# AngelList Syndicate List

 ## Summary

-Need to find which syndicate lead to approach on Angelist?
+Need to find which syndicate lead to approach on AngelList?
-Frustrated by the fact that Agenlist won't let you search syndicates?
+Frustrated by the fact that AngelList won't let you search syndicates?
 No more!

 ## To Run